“Another world is not only possible, she is on her way. On a quiet day, I can hear her breathing.” Arundhati Roy

 ‘To imagine’ means to picture something you can’t currently see.
 To step beyond the current moment, and perceive something different.
 Rather than being a flight away from reality, imagination is sometimes the best response to it – the only way to get us somewhere new.

-Maybe you’ll imagine a future where we’ve found new ways to care for our planet, connect across borders or protect human life.
+Maybe you’ll imagine a future where we’ve found new ways to care for our planet, transcend borders or protect human life.

 Or perhaps you’ll imagine what it’s like to have to leave your family behind, or what your hometown might look like to someone walking its streets for the first time.

-You can get involved by holding or taking part in a Refugee Week event or activity, or doing one of our Refugee Week 2020 Simple Acts (coming soon).
+You can get involved by holding or taking part in an online Refugee Week event or activity, or doing one of our Refugee Week 2020 Simple Acts.